-- Transfer Credit Hours: A minimum of 24 semester hours in residence must be completed for a baccalaureate degree and a minimum of 15 semester hours in residence must be completed for an associate degree.
-No semester hours with grades below C will be accepted in transfer. - Non-Traditional Credit: All Baccalaureate Degrees awarded by Columbia College require a minimum of 60 semester hours of traditional credit (coursework taken with Columbia College and other approved, accredited institutions); remaining coursework may be earned from traditional or non-traditional (military experience, CLEP exams, etc.) sources. - Challenge Examinations: No more than 10% of the total semester hours required for a degree, and no more than six hours of residency, can be obtained through completion of challenge examinations.
+- 1. Transfer Credit Hours: A minimum of 24 semester hours in residence must be completed for a baccalaureate degree and a minimum of 15 semester hours in residence must be completed for an associate degree.
+No semester hours with grades below C will be accepted in transfer. - Non-Traditional Credit: All Baccalaureate Degrees awarded by Columbia College require a minimum of 60 semester hours of traditional credit (coursework taken with Columbia College and other approved, accredited institutions); remaining coursework may be earned from traditional or non-traditional (military experience, CLEP exams, etc.) sources.